Dr Julian A Sempill. DPhil (Oxford), LLB (Hons), BA (Melbourne). Barrister & Solicitor (Victoria). Solicitor (England & Wales).

 Currently, Dr Sempill is completing a book that addresses aspects of liberal constitutionalism and the Rule of Law.
 Its title is Power & the Law, and it will be published by Cambridge University Press (United Kingdom).

-Power & the Law will refine and extend the inquiry Dr Sempill commenced in a 30,000 word article published in the United States in 2016: “Ruler’s Sword, Citizen’s Shield: The Rule of Law & the Constitution of Power” 31 Journal of Law & Politics 333 (2016) (University of Virginia).
+Power & the Law will build on the inquiry Dr Sempill commenced in a 30,000-word article published in the United States in 2016: “Ruler’s Sword, Citizen’s Shield: The Rule of Law & the Constitution of Power” 31 Journal of Law & Politics 333 (2016) (University of Virginia).
 The paper is available via the link to SSRN above.
 The paper offers a fresh perspective on contemporary debates within liberal Rule of Law scholarship.

 Dr Sempill’s work also comprises a speculative, critical strand that explores tensions within the liberal Rule of Law project.
-See, for example, “The Lions & the Greatest Part: John Locke & the Origins of an Axiom”, The Hague Journal on the Rule of Law (forthcoming, 2017).
+See, for example, “The Lions and the Greatest Part: the Rule of Law and the Constitution of Employer Power”, The Hague Journal on the Rule of Law (2017).
 The article stands at the intersection of labour/employment law and constitutional theory.

 See also the forthcoming chapter in the "Law with Class" edited collection (Fernwood Press, Canada), an earlier version of which was presented at a conference held at Osgoode Hall Law School, Toronto.

 The Osgoode and Hague Journal pieces mark a return to critical inquiry relating to labour/employment law: see J. Sempill, "Under the Lens: Electronic Workplace Surveillance" (2001) 14 Australian Journal of Labour Law 111-144.